 Beginner women results:

 After a tough day of 2km and 1km races, it was then time for the relays as a fun way to round off the day.
-It consisted of teams of 4 racing for 2km on the erg.
-The first heat was the men’s relays where USBC took the win consisting of Mantas Volkauskas, Ben Radcliffe-Brown, Roberto de Isidro and Wilson Sandengu.
-USBC continued the relay winnings into the women’s heat where Sophie Hossack, Megs Moloney, Maddy Brown and Maile Wedgwood took the win.
+It consisted of teams of four racing for 2km on the erg.
+USBC got wins in both the men’s and women’s relays.
+A great end to a very successful day of racing.

 Overall, it was a hugely successful day for all of USBC and everyone else involved.
 It proved to be a successful start to the season but with plenty of things that can be taken away and worked on.